avibiko/KillTheBot/README.md

 > Using Twitter API and Botometer for machine learning algorithm.

 Installation:
-Need to define twitter credentials on twitter_credentials.py to lunch:
+Need to define twitter credentials on twitter_credentials.py to launch:
 * ACCESS_TOKEN
 * ACCESS_TOKEN_SECRET
 * CONSUMER_KEY